exponential-idle-guides/exponential-idle-guides/src/view/guides/endgame.md

 ### Theory routing and strategies

 For best theory routing and pushing, use the [Theory Sim](https://theory-simulator.tredec.repl.co/) and the [Theory Sim Guide](https://spqcey-additions--exponential-idle-guides.netlify.app/guides/theory-sim/) to give the best strategy and multiplier for the next publications.
-Human T5 is below
+Human T5 is below:

 #### T5 routing